wichan/webgoat/.code-intelligence/README.md

 WebGoat is a deliberately insecure web application maintained by OWASP designed to teach web application security lessons.

-This program is a demonstration of common server-side application flaws.
-The exercises are intended to be used by people to learn about application security and penetration testing techniques.
+It is a demonstration of common server-side application flaws and is intended to be used by people to learn about application security and penetration testing techniques.

-## What is fuzzing (in a nutshell)?
+## The problem

+Although this is an example application, the type of application, web application, is actually very common.

+Automatically testing a web service is very hard because of the following challenges:

+* Bugs can be triggered by a combination of multiple requests, especially logging in before requests
+* A vast amount of possible failure cases (e.g., OWASP Top 10, XSS, SQL injections, insecure headers, out-of-memory errors, infinite loops)
+* Many possible entry points (each URL is triggering some functionality)

+## The solution

 Fuzzing is a dynamic code analysis technique that supplies pseudo-random inputs to a software-under-test (SUT), derives new inputs from the behaviour of the program (i.e. how inputs are processed), and monitors the SUT for bugs.

-## How can fuzzing improve web application security

-As Webgoat is a Java Springboot web application, we are most interested in typical web application vulnerabilities, such as the OWASP TOP 10.
-As it is written in Java, we are also concerned with out of memories, infinite loops and logic bugs.
-Out of memories and infinite loops can be exploited to achieve a denial of service of the application.

 In case of Web Applications, CI Fuzz sends the fuzzing input in the form of HTTP requests.
 To gather information about program execution and detect vulnerabilities/bugs,